James J. Jeffries

-James Jackson Jeffries (April 15, 1875 – March 3, 1953) was an American professional boxer and World Heavyweight Champion.
+James Jackson Jeffries (April 15, 1875 – March 3, 1953) was an American professional boxer and world heavyweight champion from 1899 until his initial retirement in 1905.

 He was known for his enormous strength and stamina.
-Using a technique taught to him by his trainer, former Welterweight and Middleweight Champion Tommy Ryan, Jeffries fought out of a crouch with his left arm extended forward.
+Jeffries fought out of a crouch with his left arm extended forward.
 He was able to absorb tremendous punishment while wearing his opponents down.
+It is believed this crouching crab technique was taught to him by his trainer, former welterweight and middleweight Champion Tommy Ryan.
+Although, Jeffries disputes this saying he developed his crouching style instinctively after taking a left hook to the liver by John Brink.

 Jeffries stood 6 ft 1.5 in tall and weighed 225 lb in his prime.
 He could run 100 yd in just over ten seconds, and could high jump over 6 ft.
 A natural left-hander, he possessed one-punch knockout power in his left hook, and brawled his way to the top of the rankings.

-Writer Jack London coined the phrase "Great White Hope" to describe Jeffries in his attempt to win the heavyweight crown from African-American champion boxer Jack Johnson in 1910.
+Writer Jack London coined the phrase "Great White Hope" to describe Jeffries in his attempt to win the heavyweight crown from African-American world champion Jack Johnson in 1910.
 Jeffries came out of retirement for the fight, urged on by London and many others who wished to see a white man once again reign as heavyweight champion.
-Jeffries was beaten soundly by Johnson in what was the first prizefight to be billed as the Fight of the Century.
+Jeffries was beaten by Johnson in what was the first prizefight to be billed as the "Fight of the Century".

 Early life

-Jeffries moved with his family from their Ohio farm to Los Angeles, California at age seven.
+Jeffries moved with his family from their Ohio farm to Los Angeles, California, at age seven.
 He worked for a while as a boilermaker before going into boxing.
 In later life, "The Boilermaker" was one of his professional nicknames.